What’s the Difference Between Filtered and Unfiltered Apple Cider Vinegar?

 So the only difference between the two is the “mother,” which is simply a somewhat murky collection of cellulose and acetic acid bacteria.
 It’s this mother that transforms alcohol into vinegar (along with the presence of oxygen).
 What impact does the mother have on the vinegar?
 Is it important?

-When to Use Which
+When to Use Filtered vs. Unfiltered

 Culinarily speaking, the vinegars are interchangeable — they both have an acedic acid level of 5 percent and a mild sweetness from the apple juice.
 Often, but not always, the unfiltered version is organic.
 So if you are interested in less processed, raw, or organic ingredients, or if you want to use ACV to kickstart your own homemade vinegars, then go for the unfiltered kind.
 I personally find it a touch more apple-y in flavor than the more refined, filtered version — but perhaps that’s just me.

-So which vinegar should you buy?
 It depends on what you plan on using it for.
 Again, the unfiltered version contains a live mother, which you can use to make your own vinegar.
 It is also less processed and (to my taste) has a little more complexity in flavor.
-If you're a believer in the health claims or just generally interested in less refined food, then this is the vinegar for you.
+If you’re a believer in the health claims or just generally interested in less refined food, then this is the vinegar for you.
 If you think all that is a bunch of hooey and you want to save a few pennies, then go for the filtered, pasteurized version.